Port Adelaide Football Club: Glanville Hall Estate/Buck's Flat (1870–1879)

 After foundation, it was decided by the inaugural president of Port Adelaide, John Hart Jr., that the club's home ground would be Glanville Hall Estate, a property owned by his immediate family.
 The area in which the teams played was often referred to as 'Buck's Flat'.
-The club was forced to cease using the ground following 1879, as the property was sold at an auction.
+The club ceased using the ground following 1879, as the property was sold at an auction.